-The City of Dixon has made several significant investments for a future rail station which is identified in the STA's Solano Rail Facilities Plan, including the construction of a station platform, a transportation center, and a grade separated undercrossing for bicycle and pedestrian activity.
-However, beyond the Fairfield/ Vacaville station, Capitol Corridor has not made any further commitments to servicing additional station stops in Solano County.
 The November 2014 CCJPA Vision Plan outlines the short-, medium- and long-term goals for Capitol Corridor.
-In the short-term (0-10 years) and medium-term (10-20 m)years), CCJPA intends to implement service frequency expansion or extension at both ends of the route.
+In the short-term (0 - 10 years) and medium-term (10 - 20 years), CCJPA intends to implement service frequency expansion or extension at both ends of the route.
 Other short-term improvements will improve the service for Solano County passengers, including improvements to the WiFi network communications infrastructure and bicycle facilities on board trains and at stations.
 Medium-term amenities include continued improvements to WiFi, ticketing, bicycle facilities, and customer service communications.